Plainview–Old Bethpage John F. Kennedy High School: Athletics

-Senior Prank
+Senior prank

 The Class of 2006's senior prank.

-POBJFK made headlines when the Class of 2006 pulled a senior prank in which students placed a car on the school's roof on the last day of classes.
+The POBJFK Class of 2006 pulled a senior prank in which students placed a car on the school's roof on the last day of classes.
 The car, or rather shell of a car, which was painted hot pink and covered in green question marks, was lifted onto the school's roof directly above Principal James Murray's office.
 Mr. Murray responded to the prank by wearing a hot pink tie with green question marks on it to the 2006 graduation.

 A Cappella

 There are eight distinct student run A Cappella groups found in POBJFKHS: The Rolling Tones, Noteworthy, Under a Rest, B Sharps, Drastic Measures, On a High Note, Chock Full of Notes, and the Acafellas.
 The program features all groups in their winter and spring "Night of A Cappella."
 In 2015, "The Rolling Tones" and "Chock Full of Notes" were featured on Lifetime's "Pitch Slapped."